 Thanks to my mum, I learned how to knit and was able to knit a blanket for Matthew.
 My mum used to knit clothes for me and my sisters when we were babies so it was only right I follow suit.
 I don’t know how she remembered after 26 years but she did.
 It became our bonding session where she shared stories about her pregnancy and told me how excited she was to become a grandmother for the first time.
 I loved every minute of it.
 Plus it served as a distraction from everything that was happening.

 Aside for the unexpected break-up, my pregnancy was pretty much uneventful.
 My morning sickness was very minimal, I had no weird cravings (aside from water and orange juice) and I didn’t gain a lot of weight.
 My hair grew, my skin glowed and my cleavage looked amazing if I do say so myself.
 I’d heard so many unpleasant stories about pregnancy so as a first-time mum I expected the worst or at least have crazy hormones that caused me to do crazy things.
 Or something along those lines.
 But nope, I got none of that and I am truly grateful for it!
 Would have been nice to blame something weird on the hormones, though.

-Social media always made things sound either worse than they really were or more perfect than they should be so I wanted to share my journey to let you know that although it may not be perfect, it’s not so bad either.
+Social media always made things sound either worse than they really were or more perfect than they should be so I wanted to share my journey.
+Hopefully you’ll find some comfort in my experience.

 Between week 12 and week 18 my boobs didn’t just get bigger, they also got darker, itchier and looked slightly bruised.
 Lovely!
 I was a lot more tired than usual and I had a lot more headaches than normal so paracetamol was my bestfriend for a while.
 Unfortunately my dreams of eating for two hadn’t came to fruition yet.
 In fact I lost my appetite and spent most of the time force feeding myself by eating little and often.